-Wesleyan College offers a clear path for post graduate outcomes for students in pre-professional programs that include allied health (eg., physical therapy), athletic training, dentistry, law, medicine, pharmacy and veterinary medicine; in addition, Wesleyan offers dual degree programs in engineering (with Auburn, Georgia Institute of Technology and Mercer University) and law (3+3 with Mercer Law School).
+Wesleyan College offers a clear path for post graduate outcomes for students in pre-professional programs that include allied health (eg., physical therapy), athletic training, dentistry, law, medicine, pharmacy, Seminary, and veterinary medicine.

 Professional schools generally require either completion of an undergraduate major or, in the case of dual degree programs, specific coursework which permits entry into the partner institution’s program.

 The pre-professional programs below include a selection of common professional fields; please note that these are not majors.
 Major in whatever interests you most and pursue one of these careers.
 Many professional schools require a number of credit hours in a particular academic area (for instance, dental schools require a great deal of biology, chemistry, and math), so earning at least a minor in a related field, in addition to a major in another field, is quite attainable.
 Students who pursue pre-professional outcomes need to be successful in their approach to undergraduate coursework, attaining a competitive GPA (minimum 3.5 for most professional schools) prior to submitting applications, generally in the summer or fall of their senior year.

 Please note that the dual degree timeline for Mercer Law 3 + 3 program.
 In addition to minimum GPA requirements, professional schools require competitive scores on standardized tests (eg., LSAT for law school) for admission.
 Applications may be further strengthened by engaging in career-related internships, undergraduate research, volunteer work, and extracurricular activities.